 - Review your expense accounts and determine if any 1099s should be prepared.
 Be sure you have W-9s for vendors that will need to receive a 1099 from you.

 - Prepare copies of your W-2s and W-3s and send them to your employees and the Social Security Administration in a timely manner.

 Learn more about how to properly prepare your information returns.

 - Remember that any expenses over $2,500 should be a fixed asset.
 The safe harbor threshold for capitalization is $2,500.
 For instance, if you bought three computers that totaled $2,600, they would remain an expense as one item if not over $2,500.
-If you have an audit, this threshold may be different depending on your capitalization policy.
+If you have an audit of your financial statements, this threshold may be different depending on your capitalization policy.

 - Look through your miscellaneous or uncategorized accounts.
 Code to a proper expense account unless very minimal.

-- Review your contribution accounts.
+- Review your charitable contribution accounts.
 Reclass any promotion/sponsorship items to advertising.
 Remember, only donations to qualified organizations are deductible.
 Your accountant will need a copy of your receipts.
 Also, political contributions are not deductible.